-- 1. See the Stratus ftServer Systems: PCI Adapter Guide (R461) for information about supported Ethernet adapters and their Ethernet cable requirements. - 2.
+- See the Stratus ftServer Systems: PCI Adapter Guide (R461) for information about supported Ethernet adapters and their Ethernet cable requirements. - 2.
 Ensure that your ftServer system provides adequate bandwidth for your iSCSI storage requirements.

-Serial Null Modem Cable Connections (VMware ESX Systems)
+Serial (Null Modem) Cable Connections

-To connect ftServer systems running ftSSS for VMware vSphere to a management PC, do one of the following:
+To connect ftServer systems running VMware ESX to a management PC, do one of the following: